NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you continue.

 Many data protection and privacy regulations require you and your company to obtain consent from users before collecting data about them, and to honor users' requests for how you use their data.
 The Salesforce DMP provides multiple methods for you to record and manage consent from your consumer.
 Based on consent signals that you provide, DMP functionality is restricted to only the users who provided consent.

-There are four methods available to pass consent into the DMP:
+There are five methods available to pass consent into the DMP:

 - Inside the DMP